YkGUWbrF/SPRC/translated interview questions.md

     - How did you solve the problems?
 Can you give any examples?
     - What tools and methods did you use in the solution process?
     - When you solve this problem, which departments in the company are involved and what processes are required?
-    - Does the resolution process only involve the privacy policy and its modification?
-What do you think of this solution?
     - Is there any other better solution?
 If so, why not choose these other solutions?

 6. What challenges or difficulties have you encountered in solving the problem?